gura-doc/gura-doc.github.io/document/library-reference/chapter-33.md

 <h1><span class="caption-index-1">33</span><a name="anchor-33"></a>math Module</h1>
 <h2><span class="caption-index-2">33.1</span><a name="anchor-33-1"></a>Overview</h2>
 <p>
-The <code>math</code> module provices functions for mathematical calculation.
+The <code class="highlighter-rouge">math</code> module provices functions for mathematical calculation.
 This is a built-in module, so you can use it without being imported.
 </p>
 <h2><span class="caption-index-2">33.2</span><a name="anchor-33-2"></a>Module Function</h2>
 <p>